VCL3D/DeepDepthDenoising/index.md

 We would like to thank NVIDIA for supporting our research with GPU donations through the NVIDIA GPU Grant Program.

 ![ack](./assets/images/ack.png)

+# Contact
+Please direct any questions related to the code & models to vladster@iti.gr or post an issue to the code [repo](https://github.com/VCL3D/DeepDepthDenoising).